rh-aiservices-bu/genai-rhoai-poc-template/README.md

 This repository is a work-in-progress and is not recommended for use in a POC until complete.

 # Info
 Vanilla configurations for a RHOAI instance to deploy a GenAI POC.
-This will deploy a variety of different configurations including the a GenAI interface (AnythingLLM), a local MinIO s3 bucket, and other services needed for a GenAI POC on RHOAI.
+This will deploy a variety of different required services including an LLM interface (AnythingLLM), a local MinIO s3 bucket, and other services needed for a GenAI POC on RHOAI.

 # Deploy POC Scaffolding